 Shopitha is a GP working in London who qualified from Bart’s and The London Medical School in 2011 and has a keen interest in global and public health.
 She completed her intercalated BSc in International Health at University College London and has just completed her Masters in Health policy, planning and financing at The London School of Economics and London School of Hygiene and Tropical Medicine.

-Shopitha has an interest in medical education and has examined and taught medical students , most recently on the Global Health BSc at Imperial College London.
-Her affinity to storytelling and communication has developed from her practice and performance of Indian classical dance (Bharathanatyam) and her interest in medical journalism.
+Shopitha has an interest in medical education and has examined and taught medical students, most recently on the Global Health BSc at Imperial College London.
+Her affinity for storytelling and communication has developed from her practice and performance of Indian classical dance (Bharathanatyam) and her interest in medical journalism.

 Shopitha’s main interests within public health include health inequalities, social determinants of health and lifestyle medicine.